-- 39.99 % of candidates in the EPP that are first generation college attendees - 35.76 % of candidates in the EPP that are Pell Grant eligible
+- 33.22 % of candidates in the EPP that are first generation college attendees - 23.95 % of candidates in the EPP that are Pell Grant eligible

 NOTE: Data collected for percent Pell Grant eligible is based on candidate participation in the Free Application for Federal Student Aid (FAFSA).
 Candidates self-reporting populates the percent first generation college attendees.
+The percentages above are based on 2022-23 enrollment.
+Due to a statewide shift in the reporting timeline, complete 2023-24 percentages of first generation and Pell Grant eligible candidates were not available by the due date for this narrative report.
+Data for 2023-24 will be included in the 2024-25 report.